Default S3 method

 as.fact

 A logical that indicates that the new variable should be returned as a factor (=TRUE) or not (=FALSE).
-Defaults to same use.names unless addLens is not NULL, in which case it will default to FALSE.
+Defaults to same as use.names unless addLens is not NULL, in which case it will default to FALSE.
 See details.

 addLens